sopel.plugins.rules#

 - Returns:

-when the rule is unblockable,False
+Truewhen the rule is unblockable,Falseotherwise

-- is_user_rate_limited(nick: Identifier, at_time: datetime.datetime) bool #
+- is_user_rate_limited(nick: Identifier, at_time: datetime.datetime) bool#

 Tell when the rule reached the

-’s rate limit.- Parameters:
+nick’s rate limit.- Parameters:

 nick – the nick associated with this check